 This is a quick and tasty rice dish to make, following in my mother's footsteps.
 See always made it this way, adding the deep fried onions as a garnish.
 It can be eaten on its own as a full meal, served with natural yoghurt, Sweet Mango Chutney, pickles and papars (papadoms) or served as part of any Indian meal.
+Cook in a pan or in a pressure cooker or a rice cooker.
 Serves 4

 500 gm.
 Basmati or any good quality rice

 100 gm. mixed vegetables, fresh or frozen (carrots, cauliflowers, peas, potatoes).
 I mostly use frozen ones these days.

 *All these spices when ground together, make Garam Masala - if you do not have these whole spices, use ground garam masala instead, but add it later at step 11).

 1 medium sized tomato, chopped roughly

 level tsp turmeric (optional)

 1 litre water (double the amount of rice in volume)